grabcocque/lsmer/src/memtable/README.md

 # Memtable Module

-A high-performance in-memory buffer for recent writes in the LSM tree.
+A high-performance in-memory buffer for the LSM tree implementation.

 ## Overview

-The memtable is the first stop for all writes in an LSM tree.
-It provides fast in-memory access to recently written data before it's flushed to disk as an SSTable.
+The memtable serves as a write-optimized in-memory buffer that maintains sorted key-value pairs.
+When it reaches capacity, it is flushed to disk as an SSTable.

 ## Features